wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 **First of all, can you explain what Dvorak is?**

-Dvorak is a keyboard layout created in the 30s proposed as a more efficient alternative to Qwerty.
-Dvorak groups letters on the keyboard based on how often they are used (in the english language), so the most used ones are located in the "home row" and less used ones are located in locations that require further finger reach.
+Dvorak is a keyboard layout created in the 1930s, proposed as a more efficient alternative to Qwerty.
+Dvorak groups letters on the keyboard based on how often they are used (in the English language), so the most used ones are located in the "home row" and less used ones are located in locations that require further finger reach.

 **Why did you learn Dvorak?
 Were there any issues with Qwerty that prompted you to move away from it?**

-THere is absolutely nothing wrong with Qwerty.
+There is absolutely nothing wrong with Qwerty.
 Some people learn Dvorak because it is supposed to enable you to have an even faster typing speed.
 I just wanted to learn it because it sounded like fun, although I was also intrigued by the increased speed.

-I rememember the typing lessons in school quite fondly, and I wanted to re-create the experience.
+I remember the typing lessons in school quite fondly, and I wanted to re-create the experience.

-I've also always enjoyed learning new langugages, but because I never get to practice my german or portuguese I just forgot them almost completely.
+I've also always enjoyed learning new languages, but because I never get to practice my German or Portuguese I forgot them almost completely.
 Learning Dvorak felt almost close enough to learning a new langague.
 I get to use it every day, so there's no risk of forgetting it.

 **Did you consider other keyboard layouts?**

-I started learning Dvorak as a fun excercise after having heard about it from a couple different sources.
-At the time I didn't really do much research into it, I just wanted to learn it for fun.
+I started learning Dvorak as a fun exercise after having heard about it from a couple different sources.
+At the time, I didn't really do much research into it, I just wanted to learn it for fun.

 Only after a few months of learning I started to do a bit of research into the world of typing, and found out about other alternatives such as Colemak which sounds like an awesome layout as well.
-If I had know about it back then perhaps I would have chosen it instead.
+If I had known about it back then, perhaps I would have chosen it instead.

 **How did you start learning it?**

-I went online an searched for "Learn Dvorak", and a website called typing.com came up.
+I went online and searched for "Learn Dvorak", and a website called typing.com came up.
 It has a couple of courses on learning Dvorak which were a really good start.
 As my progression and typing speed got better, I moved towards monkeytype.com, which is very nice, because it has different modes and keeps track of your progression.

-Learning where the keys are without looking (touch typing) takes a few days - at a very slow pace at the beggining of course.
+Learning where the keys are without looking (touch typing) takes a few days - at a very slow pace at the beginning, of course.
 After you start getting a bit more confident at knowing where the keys are, I started to use it in my day to day.

 **Do you need to buy a special keyboard to learn?**

 Not at all.
 The best way to learn is to use your Qwerty keyboard and simply change the layout in your system settings.
-In mac you can have both enabled and quickly switch  between the two.
+In mac, you can have both enabled and quickly switch  between the two.

 A lot of people also mention using mechanical keyboards to type and learn "faster".
-In my opinion mechanical keyboards don't make a difference at all, except make your desk look cooler (I would know, I spent £100 on one).
+In my opinion, mechanical keyboards don't make a difference at all, except make your desk look cooler (I would know, I spent £100 on one).
 Any keyboard will do.

 **Once you get past that initial phase, how do you progress?**

 I was practising about 30 minutes a day each day.
-After a couple of weeks I finished the the courses from typing.com.
-My typing speed was about 30 words per minute (for context, I could type at ~85 wpm with Qwerty) at that point so I decided to start using Dvorak for my daily job tasks.
-Replying to slack messages was painful, specially since the person on the other side can see you've been typing 10 minutes for a 2 line message.
+After a couple of weeks, I finished the courses from typing.com.
+My typing speed was about 30 words per minute (for context, I could type at ~85 wpm with Qwerty) at that point, so I decided to start using Dvorak for my daily job tasks.
+Replying to Slack messages was painful, specially since the person on the other side can see you've been typing 10 minutes for a 2 line message.
 You start getting good at getting straight to the point to avoid typing long messages.

 Also at that point when I was almost using Dvorak full time, I started to mix up Qwerty and Dvorak.
 My brain was starting to forget how to Qwerty, so I really had no choice but make the full switch.
-I would recommend to switch gradually if you can, but I didn't really have the choice!
+I would recommend switching gradually if you can, but I didn't really have the choice!

-There were times where I was advancing really quickly to go from 5 to 30 WPM in a week or two, and other times where I'd plateau at a specific speed and feel like wasn't making any progress.
+There were times when I was advancing really quickly to go from 5 to 30 WPM in a week or two, and other times when I'd plateau at a specific speed and feel like wasn't making any progress.

 **Wait there!
 So you forgot how to type in Qwerty?!**

-Indeed I have.
-For a few days I kept switching, using Qwerty for any tasks than required some speed and Dvorak for everything else.
+Indeed, I have.
+For a few days I kept switching, using Qwerty for any tasks that required some speed and Dvorak for everything else.
 At one point when trying to type Qwerty, I would mix up my keys with the Dvorak layout.
 My brain had all of a sudden forgotten how Qwerty.

 A lot of guides online say you can learn them side by side.
 But what they forget to mention is that you lose Qwerty in the process, and you have to make an effort to re-learn it after you learn Dvorak.
 I've read online that it takes a couple of months of practice to get Qwerty back.
 I wouldn't know, because I can't be bothered to go through this again.